denis-stepanov/advent/README.md

 ```
 The resulting file should reproduce TV sound correctly.

 Note that PulseAudio tries to remember which sources applications use, so if you happened to run AdVent before, it might still not use the new default.
-The easiest way to confirm the source is to run `pavucontrol` while AdVent is running and check in the "Recording" tab that it uses the monitor input:
+The easiest way to confirm the source is to launch `pavucontrol` while AdVent is running and check in the "Recording" tab that it uses the "monitor" input:

 ![AdVent as seen in PAVUcontrol](https://user-images.githubusercontent.com/22733222/183268533-bafc2190-bc89-47ee-a4c8-a77a716ef04b.png)